-Black Magic Cocktail – the perfect Guinness cocktail to toast Halloween or St Patrick’s Day.
+Black Magic Guinness Cocktail – the perfect drink to toast with on St Patrick’s Day.

 Looking for more Halloween drinks?
 Try my Purple People Eater!

 I have been so productive today I feel I owe myself a drink.
 And since it is St Patrick’s Day that drink ought to be Guinness, right?
 Right.

 But to a cocktail lover a can of Guinness draught is just an excuse for a little experimentation.

 Of course they are a couple of very well known Guinness cocktails.
 If you are a fan of Champagne you could toast with a Black Velvet – Guinness and Champagne served in a flute glass.

 A Black and Tan is another popular drink made by layering Guinness on top of beer.
 The Irish might not take kindly to you ordering one though and you should certainly also give the Irish Car Bomb a miss!